-Welcome to ALF Summer at Heartwood ALC in Atlanta, GA
+Welcome to ALF Summer Training at Heartwood ALC in Atlanta, GA

 Are you looking to support young learners in taking charge of and individualizing their education.
 Are you wanting to create and maintain a healthy learning community?
 Are you interested in the intersection of Agile tools, consent based decision making, and self-directed education?
 Want to find adaptable tools and practices for your classroom, homeschooler, unschooler, or family?
 This opportunity may be for you.

 Who is this for?

 - This event is for anyone desiring to facilitate or support self-directed learners and learning communities.
 It is for parents, educators, current facilitators, school founders, aspiring facilitators and other curious minds.
 Whether you're connected to a specific young learner, a specific learning community or are just curious about self directed learning, unschooling, & ALCs.
 This training will facilitate a discovery process through the ALC framework and approach from theory to practice.

 What to expect?

 - The session will begin with an in-depth introduction of the ALC framework and agile practices.
 Our time together will involve reviewing the philosophy of self-directed education(SDE) and learning and practicing the principles of the ALC framework.
 We will utilize an unconference style format where adult learners will experience what it's like to participate and facilitate in an Agile Learning Center by self-directing our own learning experiences from emerging needs and curiosities.
 In the last 4 days we will move into direct facilitation practice by running a camp for young people.
 Our days will begin and end with intention-setting and reflection.
 Most importantly, we will foster connection and have a lot of fun in our time together.

 Program Breakdown (2 options)